-The Boston Jewish Film festival office is located in West Newton, Massachusetts.
+The Boston Jewish Film Festival office is located in West Newton, MA

 Do you share our passion for independent film?
 Are you ready to use your skills and experience to increase our impact in the community?

-We at The Boston Jewish Film Festival celebrate the richness of the Jewish experience through film and media.
+The Boston Jewish Film Festival celebrates the richness of the Jewish experience through film and media.
 Throughout the year, the Festival engages and inspires the community to explore the full spectrum of Jewish life, values and culture.
 With 15,000 tickets sold to our programs throughout the year, we are one of the preeminent Arts and Culture organizations in the Boston area.

-We are located a short walk from the West Newton commuter rail station, as well as bus #553 and #554.
+We are located a short walk from the West Newton commuter rail station, as well as MBTA bus #553 and #554.
 Free parking!
-To apply, send your resume and a cover letter to email@example.com.
+To apply for a job or internship, please send your resume and a cover letter to jobs [@] bjff.org.
 No phone calls please.

-The Boston Jewish Film Festival, Inc. follows an equal opportunity employment policy and employs personnel without regard to race, creed, color, religion, national origin, gender, sexual orientation, age, physical or mental handicap, veteran status, or marital status.
+The Boston Jewish Film Festival, Inc. follows an equal opportunity employment policy and employs personnel without regard to race, creed, color, religion, national origin, gender, sexual orientation, age, physical or cognitive disability, veteran status, or marital status.

-The Festival is seeking an organized, detail-oriented self-starter who has a passion for the film industry.
-Working with the Artistic Director, the Festival Producer, and the Executive Director, the Festival Associate will be responsible for film research, correspondence with national and international filmmakers and distributors, maintaining the Festival film and customer/donor databases, coordinating ticketing, and assisting with donor relations.
+The Festival is seeking an organized, detail-oriented self-starter who has a passion for film.
+Working with the Artistic Director, the Festival Producer, and the Executive Director, the Festival Associate will be responsible for researching films, maintaining the Festival’s film and customer/donor databases, assisting with ticketing, program operations, and donor relations, corresponding with national and international filmmakers and distributors, and overseeing interns,.

-This entry-level position is full-time, 40 hours per week during most of year, but can be higher prior to and during the annual Festival (September through November).
+This entry-level position is full-time, 40 hours per week during most of year, with evening events throughout the year.

-- Research films and enter into Festival database.
+- Research new films and enter into Festival database.

 - Request film screeners and information from filmmakers and distributors.